NeroReflex/Gishiki/Documentation/docs/installation/paas.md

 automatic integration testing set!

 A small list of supported PaaS may be:
  - Heroku
  - OpenShift
  - Google AppEngine
+ - PagodaBox
+ - elastx
  - Microsoft Azure

 But there are many, many more of them: everything that can run PHP 5.4 will work!